INTERVIEW AND PICTURES BY MARKO SYRJALA

 Metal-Rules.com: That’s what a lot of bands are doing today.

 Glen Sobel: Yeah.
 Def Leppard, Journey, Kiss… they’ve all re-recorded a lot.
-So, I had to do my best Neal Smith impression and learn everything note from note adding my own thing, this was making people think they were hearing the original basically.
-But it went so well, that a year later Bob Ezrin was asked to produce the show and rehearse the band and he had an idea of bringing in some new people, being me and Tommy Henriksen and Steve Hunter at the time.
-Which was great to play with him.
+So, I had to do my best Neal Smith impression and learn everything note from note adding my own thing, and this was making people think they heard the original basically.
+But it went so well that a year later, Bob Ezrin was asked to produce the show and rehearse the band, and he had an idea of bringing in some new people, being me and Tommy Henriksen and Steve Hunter at the time, which was great to play with him.

 Metal-Rules.com: Before doing those re-recording sessions, how familiar you were with old Alice Cooper material?

 Glen Sobel: I wasn’t buying the records, but I liked what I heard.
 I knew the hits like “School’s Out,” Under My Wheels,” and so on.
 I knew all those songs.
 And I knew a lot of bands who are re-making them.
 I remember when Krokus did their version of “School’s Out,” and it was all over the radio.

 Metal-Rules.com: Right.
 That was on the CHANGE OF ADDRESS album.

 Glen Sobel: When I was a kid.
 Yeah.
 It was a big hit for them.